DaNik516/nixOS/Documentation/structure/sections/HomeManager.md

 ### `zathura.nix`
 Minimalist and keyboard-driven PDF viewer configuration.
-* **Theming:** Uses the base16 themes or catppuccin official nix repo based on the user choice in `flake.nix`.
+* **Theming:** Uses the base16 themes or catppuccin official nix repo based on the user choice in `variables.nix`.
 * **Font:** The size and font is hardcoded

-*  It features **dynamic UI scaling**, automatically adjusting the font size based on the monitor resolution defined in `flake.nix` (e.g., larger fonts for 4K screens).
+*  It features **dynamic UI scaling**, automatically adjusting the font size based on the monitor resolution defined in `variables.nix` (e.g., larger fonts for 4K screens).

 * **Features:**
     * **Vim Navigation:** Implements standard Vim-style keybindings (`j`/`k` for scrolling, `J`/`K` for page jumping, `d`/`u` for rapid navigation) for a seamless keyboard-only workflow.